kaimcbride/vimwiki/projects/cabin-proj.md

     - [ ] run line to provide hot and cold water
     - [ ] float for hot water tank
 - [ ] North Corbels
+- [ ] DC Power to Porch:
+    - [ ] 12V line from shop to kitchen area
+    - [ ] 12V line to cabin side of porch for WeMos and router
+    - [ ] Cat 6 extender for line under house up to new router position
+    - [ ] order 12V LED strips

 ## WINTER